SunsetFi/stationeers-api-mod/README.md

 Gets an array of all pipe networks.

-### GET /api/saves

-Gets the time the game last saved this session.

 ### POST /api/saves

 Save the game

-### GET /api/station-contacts

-Gets a list of station contacts, including satalites and traders.

-### GET /api/station-contacts/:contactId

-Gets a station contact by contact id.

-### POST /api/station-contacts/:contactId

-Change properties of a station contact.

-### DELETE /api/station-contacts/:contactId

-Delete a station contact by contact id.

 ### GET /api/stationpedia/ic/instructions

 Gets a dictionary of IC10 instructions.

-### GET /api/stationpedia/ic/enums

-Gets a dictionary of all possible enums that IC10 instructions can reference.

 ### GET /api/stationpedia/logic/slottypes